-DOMO is a North American company which offers to the market a cloud-based platform, that is specialized in Business Intelligence tools and data visualization.
+DOMO is a North American company which offers to the market a cloud-based platform, that is specialised in Business Intelligence tools and data visualisation.
 The main role of this software is to transform large amounts of data into relevant insights, which will help decision-makers to make better decisions and to optimize their company's profit.
 An easy way to drive business with data.

-To start DOMO´s life cycle we need to connect data with DOMO, secondly, we need to prepare data for analysis and visualization, then we should visualize and understand what is the story data is telling us, and finally, we discover insights that drive better decisions.
+To start DOMO´s life cycle we need to connect data with DOMO, secondly, we need to prepare data for analysis and visualisation, then we should visualise and understand what is the story data is telling us, and finally, we discover insights that drive better decisions.

 In my opinion, DOMO has many advantages, but I will only focus on the most important ones, at least for me and for my daily activity.

 First, DOMO offers many connectors to connect data to the platform, which are connectors cloud, on-premises and file upload.
 This diversity of connectors facilitates our job in one of the most important steps of this cycle: insert data into the software.

 Another important advantage is regarding the data transformation.
 DOMO provides two easy ways to transform data: drag and drop magic ETL and custom queries.
 Drag and drop magic ETL is perfect for people who are not very familiar with programming, dragging and dropping boxes allow the user to make joins and many tasks to transform data without any code line.
 On the other hand, custom queries allow users to program with MySQL or RedShift, for example.